jimmy-foreflight/jimmy-foreflight.github.io/index.md

 ### 쌈장 (Ssamjang)
 ![Ssamjang](./assets/ssamjang.webp)
 Ssamjang is a thick, spicy paste used with food wrapped in a leaf in Korean cuisine.
-The sauce is made of doenjang (fermented soybeans),
+The sauce is made of doenjang (fermented soybeans), gochujang (red chili paste), sesame oil, onion, garlic, green onions, and optionally brown sugar.